Level/browser-level/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## 3.0.0

+This release upgrades to `abstract-level` 3.
+Please see its [upgrade guide](https://github.com/Level/abstract-level/blob/v3.0.0/UPGRADING.md).

 ## 2.0.0

 This release upgrades to `abstract-level` 2 which adds [hooks](https://github.com/Level/abstract-level#hooks) and drops callbacks and not-found errors.
 Please refer to the [upgrade guide of `abstract-level`](https://github.com/Level/abstract-level/blob/v2.0.0/UPGRADING.md) for details.